Website Design for Manufacturing Companies

 - Can I go to the homepage?

-If the answer to any of those is “no” on any page, consider fixing it.
+If the answer to any of those is “no” on any page, consider fixing it — or find a web designer and developer that can.
 It doesn’t take long, and it’ll make a world of difference to your visitors.

 #4: Design pages for your visitors